DusBaja/ivs_path_generation/README.md

 This makes the construction conceptually different from SBJTS and Temporal Flow Matching: the underlying dynamics first generate candidate paths, while financial consistency is subsequently introduced through the Weighted Monte Carlo distribution over those paths.

-Like LightSB, Cont–Vuletić is kept fixed in the conditioning-lag experiment and is not assigned an artificial conditioning order \(L\).
+Like LightSB, Cont–Vuletić is kept fixed in the conditioning-lag experiment and is not assigned an artificial conditioning order $L$.

 ---